bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Maybe instead of the boost animation thing, we create a small 'link box' entity on boosted turrets.
 --      When the spotlight is boosting / controlling the turret, it can play a little laser light animation on the turret's link box and also the spotlight's link box thing

+-- TODO make the spotlight effect a 'heat shimmer' animation, so it looks awesome during the day

 -- TODO Get people to play test the balance